elvisimprsntr/siriproxy-ipcam/README.md

 To Do List
 ----------

-Let me know if you want to collaborate.

-- Add ability to launch a live IP camera feed or at least provide a button to do so.
+If you want to collaborate, review the issues list for things to implement.
+Fork, modify, test, and submit a pull request.

 Licensing
 ---------